SOEN-341-Team-Zero/Team_Zero-SOEN341_Project_W25/app/frontend/README.md

 While this project uses React, Vite supports many popular JS frameworks.
 [See all the supported frameworks](https://vitejs.dev/guide/#scaffolding-your-first-vite-project).

+## Local Development Run Instructions (frontend only!)
+1. Using an integrated terminal, cd to this directory. (from root, 'cd app/frontend')
+2. Install node packages, 'npm i'
+3. Run development script, 'npm run dev'
+4. View the local deployment at [local](http://localhost:5173/)

 ## Deploy Your Own

 Deploy your own Vite project with Vercel.